 Wildflower Hike, Whychus Canyon Preserve

-Join the Deschutes Land Trust and David Miller for an early spring wildflower hike at Whychus Canyon Preserve.
-Soak up spring as you explore ancient juniper groves dotted with tiny spring wildflowers that arrive first in our sagebrush meadows.
-Explore boulder outcroppings and take in panoramic views of mountain peaks, scenic creeks, and dramatic canyons.
+Join the Deschutes Land Trust and Carol Moorehead for a hike at Whychus Canyon Preserve.
+Soak up spring as you wind down wildflower-studded slopes towards Whychus Creek.
+Scan the canyon for colorful native blooms, like balsamroot or pale blue flax, and watch for songbirds and signs of wildlife.
+Explore boulder outcroppings and take in panoramic views of mountain peaks and dramatic canyons.
 Registration is required and opens 1 month prior to the event.

 This outing is full.
 To add your name to the wait list, click the yellow “Register Now” button above.

 Hike Rating: This is a challenging 6-mile hike on the Whychus Canyon Preserve hiking trails.

 Route: This hike will start at the Whychus Canyon Preserve kiosk and follow trails down into the Whychus Creek canyon.
 Terrain will be uneven at times.

 Elevation gain/loss: This hike is challenging with 300' of elevation gain.

 Snacks/Lunch, water, sturdy hiking shoes.
 Dress for the weather.

 About the Property

 Whychus Canyon Preserve is a 930 acre Preserve on Whychus Creek near Sisters, Oregon.
 It was first established by the Deschutes Land Trust in 2010 and an additional 480 acres was added in 2014.
 The Preserve contains four miles of Whychus Creek, high quality grasslands, old growth juniper, cottonwood and aspen stands.
 With such a diverse range of habitats, Whychus Canyon Preserve is home to a variety of fish and wildlife.